sajibcse68/MyDailyLearn/Mix/Resume.md

 you’ve `misrepresented` some or all of your qualifications, suspicious employers will either ignore your resume altogether or investigate your claims.
 Your `credibility and reputation suffer when you misrepresent yourself`.

+## Best Practices
+#### Keep It One page
+Mid- and late-career professionals can exceed one page.
+Everyone else should `keep it brief`.
+You can keep your resume to one page by removing unnecessary language, experimenting with typefaces, and using `active verbs`.

+#### Keep It Relevant
+Because your `resume is a summary`, you should `emphasize different things` for the various jobs you apply for.
+Save different versions of your resume for easier customizing later on.

+#### Keep It Searchable
+The first person to read your resume may not be a person at all.
+Many organizations use `computerized searches to sort` through resumes, so make sure to clearly state your `relevant skills` and `experiences`.

+#### Keep It Three Formats
+Saving your resume as a `PDF` preserves formatting for those who will read it on different devices.
+Saving it as a `Microsoft Word` document ensures that you have it in the most common file format.
+Saving it as a `plain text` document prevents the clutter of format-specific information when uploading to a computerized applicant tracking system. it’s always handy to have different versions saved just in case

+#### Keep It Clean
+One typo can undermine all of the hard work you’ve put into creating a professional resume.
+Check your spelling and ask your friends and family to review it.
+This may sound tedious, but you need to make sure it’s perfect before you hand it to a potential employer.

+## Why Cover Letter Necessary
+- if my resume contains my most important work-related information, why bother writing a cover letter?
+The answer is simple: taking the time to write a thoughtful, personalized cover letter shows that you’ve put more than a few seconds’ thought into applying for a job.
+When done right, cover letters help your application stand out.
+- Resumes should be clear and factual but still engaging.
+Your cover letter, on the other hand, can reveal a little more about who you are and why the position interests you.
+Avoid repeating what is on your resume.
+Instead, use the cover letter as an opportunity to share information that couldn’t fit on your resume.
+Be explicit about what you’ve done in the past and what you plan to do in the future.
+If the organization’s work or mission is particularly appealing to you, use the cover letter to highlight your passion.
+- Cover letters are a vehicle for showcasing your understanding of an organization and how your passions and strengths intersect with its goals and needs.
+Review the organization’s website to get a feel for its language.
+Mirroring its tone is an effective way to show that you’ve done your research and know how to fit in.
+For example, the cover letter you write for an offbeat startup would be different than one you would write for a traditional consulting firm or a faith-based nonprofit.
+Your cover letter is important because it serves as professional proof that you are actually interested in the organization and that you can properly engage with it.
+- Finally, some employers ask for a cover letter simply to see which applicants read—and follow!—directions.
+They may ask you to address something specific, such as compensation, in your cover letter and immediately dismiss any applicants who ignore this request.

+## Cover Letter Format and Content
+- Make sure `your name and current contact information` appear at the `top`, along with the `date`.
+Address your letter to the person who will receive your application.
+If the `hiring manager’s name isn’t included` in the job description, `do some research`: the company website, social media profiles, and simple Internet searches are all good places to begin.
+If, after a lot of searching, you still aren’t able to find the name of the hiring manager or make an educated guess, address your letter using the traditional `To Whom It May Concern,` the contemporary `Dear Hiring Manager,` or the title of the hiring manager or committee.

+- Like resumes, cover letters `vary in structure`.
+Once you are in the right mindset, follow this standard guide for the bulk of your letter’s content:

+## Cover Letter Best Practices

+#### Avoid Filler
+Imagine that anyone who reads your cover letter already values what you have to offer.
+Try not to think of your letter as a direct sales pitch.
+Approach your letter with `honesty and humility`, but don’t `shy` away from `including relevant achievements`.

+#### Include Referrals
+If someone who works for the `organization referred you to the position`, include that information.
+Most organizations give `special consideration to applicants referred by a current employee`.
+Current employees understand the culture and demands of their workplace; they know if a friend or acquaintance has what it takes to succeed there.

+#### Clarify Career Gaps
+If your resume shows periods during which you weren’t working (or studying, in the case of full-time students), use your cover letter to explain those gaps.
+If you `moved to a different city`, took time off to care for a sick relative, or were otherwise occupied during that time, mention it.

+#### Avoid Apologies
+You may not have every qualification the employer has listed in the job description.
+This is okay.
+Employers tend to list every single thing they `would like their ideal candidates` to have, and they realize that they may `need to compromise` when choosing applicants to interview (and eventually hire).
+You don’t have to justify why you can do the job even though you don’t possess all of the necessary qualifications.
+Apologizing for experience or skills you lack isn’t necessary or attractive, and you don’t want to `sound defensive or unconfident`.
+Instead, write about why you’d be good at the job in a humble way.

+#### Be Nice
+Something that `holds true in your cover letter` and during your interview is to `never say anything bad about your current or former employer`.
+`No matter how difficult the situation is or was`, you should be as `diplomatic as possible`, `demonstrating an understanding` of the challenges your employer faces or once faced.
+Saying `negative things makes you look angry and unprofessional`, and the people you’re interviewing with may wonder what `you will say about them one day`.
+Keep negative comments out of the job-hunting process.

+####